 GENERAL QUESTIONS

 WHAT'S NEW IN THIS INSTALLMENT OF THE WEBSITE?
 This version of the EITC Interactive contains data for Tax Year 2014, the most recent year of data available.
-(Data from Tax Years 1997 through 2013 are available upon request by e-mailing )
+(Data from Tax Years 1997 through 2013 are available upon request by e-mailing Cecile Murray.)

 All EITC Interactive data are derived from the Internal Revenue Service's Stakeholder Partnerships, Education, and Communication (IRS-SPEC) Return Information Database, compiled by the IRS Wage and Investment Research Unit.
 The IRS-SPEC database presents data at the ZIP code level.